 How to Enable or Disable Hibernation in Windows To Go Workspaces?

-A hibernated Windows To Go (WTG) workspace can only resume operation on the original host computer.
-To guarantee successful across different computers of Windows To Go workspaces, hibernation is disabled by default.
+A hibernated Windows To Go (WTG) workspace can only resume operation on the original host computer because hardware drivers and system state are saved to disk during hibernation.
+To guarantee successful operation across different computers, hibernation is disabled by default in Windows To Go workspaces.
 This tutorial explains how to enable or disable hibernation in Windows To Go workspaces via Group Policy settings.

-Tips: Hibernation is unavailable for Windows operating system running on VHD/VHDX due to Microsoft restriction.
+tips Tips: Hibernation is unavailable for Windows running on VHD/VHDX due to Microsoft restriction.
 Therefore, Windows To Go workspaces deployed on VHD/VHDX cannot enable hibernation functionality.

 Step 1.
-Boot Windows from the USB drive created using Hasleo WinToUSB.
+Boot your computer from the Windows To Go USB drive created with Hasleo WinToUSB.

 Step 2.
 Press the Windows + R keys to open the Windows Run dialog.
 Then type gpedit.msc and press Enter to open Local Group Policy Editor.